tutrungtranvn/docker_with_spark_hadoop/README.md

-# docker_with_spark_hadoop
+# INTRODUCE
-Using Docker-compose for building a cluster include 1 master node and 1 worker node.
+The project use Docker-compose for building a cluster include 1 master node and 1 worker node.
 The cluster was installed Apache Hadoop and Apache Spark.